-Let’s be real, marketing is kind of a drag—I know I personally hate being bombarded by television ads I didn’t sign up to see, emails filled with product pitches I didn’t ask for, and spammy ads in my social media feed when I’d rather be catching up on the latest from my friends.
+Let’s be real, marketing is kind of a drag—I know I personally hate being bombarded by ads I didn’t sign up to see, emails I didn’t ask for, and spammy ads in my social media feed.

 What I much prefer is being entertained, reassured and supported by companies that actually have my best interest at heart.

 Starting out just after college, I faced finances for the first time.
 I literally had no idea where to start.
 After a quick search for “finance basics,” I found SoFi’s blog post: 10 Personal Finance Basics: